brightpuddle/aci-monitor/README.md

 `--json`
 Output all logging data in JSON format for data analysis tools, e.g. Splunk.

-`--upgrade`
-Monitor upgrade status of APICs and switches.
+Note that the `--upgrade` option was deprecated.
+The tool monitors upgrade status by default now.
+Querying upgrade status only requires three API calls, so there's minimal overhead in hcecking this all the time, even in routine (non-upgrade) maintenance.

 ## Future
+- [x] Timestamp snapshot file
 - [ ] Tests
-- [ ] Option to timestamp and rotate log files
+- [ ] Remove `--json` option and log json to file by default
 - [ ] Check for variance in non-fault metrics, e.g. delta change in routes, CAM table, etc